jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 # Jonnitto.PrettyEmbedVideo

-Prettier embeds for your native videos in [Neos CMS] - with nice options like high-res preview images, lightbox feature, captions, and advanced customization of embed options.
+Prettier embeds for your native videos in [Neos CMS] - with excellent options like high-res preview images, lightbox feature, captions, and advanced customization of embed options.

 ![Screenshot]
 ![Screenshot with captions]